 What is the latest update from the Center for International Education?

 On April 26, 2021, SEVP and the U.S. Department of State released updated information and it will affect the F-1 or J-1 student status of our international students as follows:

-- For CONTINUING F-1 STUDENTS, it will be permitted to take more than one course online as long as you are enrolled in a full-time course load for the semester as usual.
+- For CONTINUING F-1 STUDENTS, you will be permitted to take more than one course online as long as you are enrolled in a full-time course load for the semester as usual.

-- If you are a NEWLY ADMITTED F-1 or J-1 STUDENT and are starting your first semester this fall, you are allowed to apply for an F-1 visa and enter the U.S., as long as you are taking at least one class which you are attending in person on campus.
+- If you are a NEWLY ADMITTED F-1 or J-1 STUDENT and are starting your first semester at Loyola, you are allowed to apply for an F-1 visa and enter the U.S., as long as you are taking at least one class which you are attending in person on campus.
 If you prefer to enroll in online education only, on the other hand, you would not be allowed to enter the U.S. and you would have to take your classes online from abroad.